-Private lands make up 48% of the acreage in the planning area.
-The County owns less than 1% of the land in this planning area.
-The Steering Committee recommends that County-owned lands be treated in the same manner as privately-owned lands.
+Private lands make up 51% of the acreage in the planning area.
+The County and City each owns less than 1% of the land in this planning area.
+The Steering Committee recommends that City and County-owned lands be treated in the same manner as privately-owned lands.
 The Steering Committee recommends continued partnerships with private timberland owners that encourages the same priorities as listed above for public lands within the WUI area.